 The most associated apparatus with rhythmic is of course the ribbon which can capture the imagination of any young girl.
 A gymnast must ensure movements with the 6 metre long ribbon are large, smooth and flowing, with coordination existing as a crucial skill factor.
 Fundamental elements include swings, circles, serpants and spirals, which often provide a number of great visuals.

-Rhythmic gymnastics consists of levels and international competition for individuals as well as providing Multiples and AGG, where girls are able to practise, train and compete with their friends.
+Rhythmic gymnastics consists of levels and international competition for individuals as well as providing Multiples, where girls are able to practise, train and compete with their friends.

 The rhythmic levels system consists of levels 1-10.
 Levels 1-6 see the young gymnasts develop their fundamental skills with the apparatus.
 Levels 1-10 compete at a State level.
-There is a national competition for Levels 5-9 open in 2018.
+There is a national competition for Levels 5-9 in 2019.

-Level 9 (13-15yrs) and 10 gymnasts are able to compete Nationally at the Australian Championships.
+Level 10 gymnasts are able to compete Nationally at the Australian Championships.

 There are two divisions leading into the International levels.
-Sub Junior (10-11yrs) and Pre Junior (11-12yrs).
+Sub Junior (10-11yrs) and Pre Junior (11-13yrs).

 The two international levels of competition for rhythmic gymnastics is the Junior International division, and the Senior International division, as the highest form of rhythmic competition.

-In multiples, gymnasts are able to compete with their friends in pairs, trios and groups, interacting with eachother via the apparatus'.
-Gymnasts will compete in Categories 1-4 and Open Group, which are divided according to age.
+In multiples, gymnasts are able to compete with their friends in trios and groups, interacting with each other via the apparatus'.
+Gymnasts will compete in Categories 1-5, which are divided according to age.

 To find local Rhythmic Gymnastics programs, 'Start Here' with our NSW club finder!